stinkytroll/tech264-cloud-linux/cloud/cloud_notes.md

   - [12.
 What are the 4 Pillars of DevOps, and how do they link into the Cloud?](#12-what-are-the-4-pillars-of-devops-and-how-do-they-link-into-the-cloud)

 ## 1. How do we know if something is in the cloud?
 Cloud services are typically accessed over the internet, meaning the data or application isn't hosted locally.
 If you're accessing resources or apps without needing specific local hardware, it's likely cloud-based.
+They're also available on demand.

 ## 2. Differences between On-Prem and the Cloud?
 - **On-Prem**: Resources are hosted and managed on the company's own servers.